Without your customers, your business would be nowhere. You want them to buy from you. But when they do, are you saying thank you?

 This gluten-free bakery shared a video from a customer (who is also a doctor with a nutrition practice) with information relevant to their audience.

-13. Surprise and delight your customers
+13. Surprise and delight your customers with a gift

 A really fun way to show some customer appreciation is to surprise and delight your customers.
 This entails choosing a random customer to gift a special item, discount, or freebie.
 The best part is: They won’t be suspecting it!